-6.2 Future work
+8.2 Future work

 This project shows that there is a lot of work and experiments to study.
 One improvement could be a different fusion method.
 Only the concatenation has been tested, but other methods like a weighted fusion or other architectures of the state-of-the-art literature could improve the performance of the fusion experiments.
 Other possible fusion method is to give more importance to the raw audio and audio features during the fusion process because they obtain the best performances in the unimodal scenarios.
 This statement also encourages the idea of fusing this modalities for obtaining even a better classification of the emotions.
+As well, new techniques could be included in the deep learning architecture, for example using an attention block to give more importance and refine the features.

 Another possible experiments to run in a future are related with the layers and the architectures.
-For example, we have seen that the VGG is overfitting with the data of the IEMOCAP database and the state-of-the-art has proved that models like 3D-CNN perform better.
-Other way to improve the results is to model the context and using memory blocks.
-In terms of recurrent information, only one layer has been tested.
-There is a lot of future work here, from the elaboration of a more complex recurrent block with more layers until proving the bidirectional approaches of the LSTM and GRU layers to model also the future temporal information.
+For example, the VGG is overfitting with the data of the IEMO-CAP database and the state-of-the-art has proved that models like 3D-CNN perform better.
+Other way to improve the results is to model the context and using memory blocks, introducing a recurrent model to improve the results.